 Cox and Barnard

-Established in Hove in 1919 by Oliver Cox and William Barnard, the firm still exists at Livingston Road, Hove.
+Established in Hove in its present form by Oliver Cox and William Barnard in 1919, the firm still exists at Livingston Road, Hove.
 It has produced both decorative glass and stained glass for churches in some quantity.
 Much of its more recent stained glass has been for Roman Catholic churches and is at present headed by Yvonne Grinyer.
 Other, mostly earlier, designers have included K Adams, C Knight, H Mileham and P O Chapman.

 Cox and Sons Cox, Sons and Buckley

 Thomas Cox (for whom there are records from c1840 until his death in 1873) was a clerical tailor in London who first appears as a glass stainer in KD/L in 1862, about the same time that he also added metalwork to his company’s wares.
 At that time his address was Maiden Lane in Covent Garden and the firm was known as Cox and Son.
 After Thomas Cox’s death, his sons Edward (b1841) and Thomas junior (b1840/1) ran the firm and by 1878 they had moved nearby to Southampton Street (KD/L).
-From an early date, much of the company's success derived from its catalogues for what Thomas Cox called an Ecclesiastical Warehouse; by 1866 at the latest these included designs for furnishings, notably bench ends, but none can be identified with certainty in Sussex.
+From an early date, much of the company's success derived from its catalogues for what Thomas Cox called an Ecclesiastical Warehouse; the earliest known catalogue dates from 1866 and among other furnishings the most substantial items were designs for bench ends, though none can be identified with certainty in Sussex.
 Among his designers in 1866 was S W Tracy.
 Thomas Cox’s sons were joined by M Buckley about 1881; the firm first appears in KD/L as Cox, Sons and Buckley in 1883.
 In 1893 it merged with Curtis, Ward and Hughes (see Ward and Hughes), though the company maintained a separate identity at 10 Henrietta Street in KD/L until 1921 and they are known to have supplied glass under their own name during the period.